maff/git-that-semver/README.md

 As our project contains a Java and an NPM application and builds a Docker image, we instruct GTS to use the `java`, `npm` and `docker` strategies.
 The examples below use the `env` exporter, but you can also use `json` or `yaml` to export the data in different formats.

-### 1. Nightly/untagged build
+### 1. Snapshot build

 Let's assume you start working on `main` and commit some changes.
 GTS is running on your pipeline and generating version information which you can use in your actual build logic (e.g. when tagging a docker image).

 ```shell
 $ CI=true \